Manage Your Amazon Developer Account and Permissions

 - Q: How do I contact Amazon if I have questions about my account?

-- Sign in to the Developer Console and go to Settings > Contact Us.
+- Sign in to the Developer Console, click the ? in the upper-right corner, and click Contact Us.
 Alternatively, go directly here: Contact Us form.

-- Q: How do I change the company name for my account?
+- Q: How do I change the developer/company name for my account?

-- To protect the security of your account, Amazon does not allow changes to your company name.
-You can request changes to your company name by using the Contact Us form.
+- To protect the security of your account, Amazon does not allow changes to your developer/company name.
+You can request changes to your developer/company name by using the Contact Us form.

 - Q: How do I change the information Amazon uses to pay me?

 - Only users with the administrator role can change payment information.
 In the Developer Console, go to Settings > Payment Information.
-For security purposes, the information is not shown on the screen.
-Click the click here link to view empty banking fields that you can repopulate and submit, overwriting the previous information.
+For security purposes, you must confirm your identity through a One-Time Password (OTP) to view and edit the payment information.